Exchange - Placement students

 - Is the project/thesis going to be graded at NTNU or at your home university?

-- If relevant, how many credits will be project/thesis culminate in?
+- If relevant, how many credits (ECTS) will the project/thesis culminate in?

 Step 3: Upload documents to Søknadsweb